 Social Security Benefits

-Social Security forms the foundation of most retirement income plans.
-The average monthly benefit in 2026 is $2,071, or about $24,852 per year.
-But your actual benefit depends on your earnings history and when you start collecting.
+Social Security tends to form the foundation of most retirement income plans.
+The average monthly benefit in 2026 is about $2,071, or roughly $24,852 per year, though actual benefits depend on earnings history and the age at which someone starts collecting.
+Reviewing your options with a Social Security analysis specialist can help clarify which claiming strategy may suit your situation.

-You can claim benefits as early as 62, but doing so permanently reduces your monthly payment by up to 30%.
-Wait until your full retirement age (66 or 67, depending on your birth year) and you get 100% of your benefit.
-Delay until 70 and your benefit increases by 8% for each year you wait beyond full retirement age.
+Benefits can be claimed as early as 62, though doing so generally reduces the monthly payment by up to 30%.
+Waiting until full retirement age (66 or 67, depending on birth year) generally provides 100% of the benefit, and delaying until 70 can increase the benefit by roughly 8% for each year of delay beyond full retirement age.

-The math favors waiting if you can afford it.
-Someone with a full retirement age benefit of $2,500 per month would receive only $1,750 if they claimed at 62.
-Wait until 70 and that same benefit grows to $3,100 per month.
-Over a 20-year retirement, waiting means collecting about $144,000 more.
+The math often favors waiting, for those who are able to.
+Someone with a full retirement age benefit of $2,500 per month might receive only about $1,750 if claiming at 62, but that same benefit could grow to roughly $3,100 per month by waiting until 70.
+Over a 20-year retirement, waiting could mean collecting an estimated $144,000 more, depending on individual circumstances.

 401(k) and IRA Withdrawals